 5. Dating during divorce can impair your children’s healing.

 Are you wondering how to protect your children from the effects of divorce?
 All the research confirms the largest factor for children’s well-being and ability to be resilient through a divorce is the amount of parental conflict.
-Referring back to #1 in this article, your new relationship during the divorce is highly likely to increase parental conflict.
+Referring to #1 in this article, your new relationship during the divorce is highly likely to increase parental conflict.

 You might be thinking you can hide your new relationship.
 This is unlikely.
 Your children see and hear everything, and their senses are extra acute during the divorce.
-You might be furtively texting during dinner, or having phone conversations after you think the kids are asleep.
+You might be furtively texting during dinner or having phone conversations after you think the kids are asleep.
 At the very least, your kids are aware of your divided attention.

-Your pending divorce may feel to you like long-awaited freedom and resolution.
-However, vast life changes and uncertainties are difficult for even the most adaptable people.
+Your pending divorce may feel to you like long-awaited freedom and resolution; however, vast life changes and uncertainties are difficult for even the most adaptable people.
 Your friendships and community relationships are like a healing and stabilizing salve during these turbulent times.

 While the divorce rate is 50% for first marriages, it is 65-75% for second marriages.
 The children’s systematic rejection of the new partner is a substantial reason for the higher failure rate.
 Your effort to integrate a new partner into their lives too soon has predictable consequences.
-Your children will never like, love or accept your new partner.
+Your children will never like, love, or accept your new partner.

-Kids feel like they need to take sides and blame one of you for the divorce, which has had real impacts on them.
+Kids feel like they need to take sides and blame one of you for the divorce, which has had a real impact on them.
 They will typically rally behind the parent who appears to be “left” or not moving on because they worry about losing that parent to depression and parental resignation.

 You may wonder, “how soon is too soon?”
 Kids operate on emotional time, not calendar time.
 Many experts recommend parents wait 1-2 years after a divorce before introducing them to a new partner.
 However, if your kids know that you began dating during or freshly after the divorce, they will assume your new relationship is the cause of the divorce.

-One renowned child psychologist, Donald Saposnek, Ph.D., explains the fate of the new relationship begun during the divorce process: “The children will spray an emotional contaminant on the new partner which will never wash off.”
+One renowned child psychologist, Donald Saposnek, Ph.D., explains the fate of the new relationship begun during the divorce process: “The children will spray an emotional contaminant on the new partner that will never wash off.”

-The bottom line is, if you want your new relationship to have any chance of survival, the most strategic thing you can do is to keep the relationship on the backburner and out of the children’s lives for a substantial amount of time.
+The bottom line is if you want your new relationship to have any chance of survival, the most strategic thing you can do is to keep the relationship on the backburner and out of the children’s lives for a substantial amount of time.

 Are You Saying I Shouldn’t Date at All?

-If you believe your new relationship is your true “soul mate”, then slowing it way down and waiting to explore it in depth should not alter that outcome.
-Waiting to date until after the dust clears has lots of additional personal benefits.
+If you believe your new relationship is your true “soul mate”, then slowing it down and waiting to explore it in depth should not alter that outcome.
+Waiting to date until after the dust clears has many additional personal benefits.
 The extra space and time you invest in reflecting upon and learning from your ended marriage will pay off with more clarity and satisfaction in your next relationship.